>

 The Director General will set out what the BCC wants to see from Government to Deliver Growth and how the Chamber Network is helping British businesses grow across the UK and oversees.

-Keynote: The Rt Hon Sir Mel Stride MP, Shadow Chancellor of the Exchequer, (Conservative Party), followed by Q&A with Sophy Ridge
+Keynote: The Rt Hon.
+Sir Mel Stride MP, Shadow Chancellor of the Exchequer, Conservative Party

 Panel Discussion: Business Delivering Growth